Elections Canada Audit Committee Terms of Reference (2018–19)

 Financial Statements and Public Accounts Reporting

-- The Audit Committee shall review and provide advice to the CEO on the key financial management reports and disclosures of the agency, including quarterly financial reports, annual financial statements and Public Accounts.
+- The Audit Committee shall review and provide advice to the CEO on the key financial management reports and disclosures of the agency, including annual financial statements and public accounts.

-- Review the Report on Plans and Priorities, the Departmental Performance Report and any other significant accountability report to ensure that, to the best of Committee members' knowledge, those reports contain no material misstatements or omissions.
+Review the Departmental Plan, the Departmental Results Report and any other significant accountability report to ensure that, to the best of Committee members' knowledge, those reports contain no material misstatements or omissions.

 Other Management Priorities